instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 Since workflows are the main building blocks of Cadence, there are very few limitations to child workflows.

-owever one to be aware of is that there is no shared state between the parent and child workflows.
+However one to be aware of is that there is no shared state between the parent and child workflows.
 Asynchronous communication can be built between the workflow instances, but if there is constant communication of state going back and forth, its probably a better candidate for a single workflow..

 ## Use Case Example: Instafood meets MegaBurgers